nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## **Quick start**

 1. Ensure you have Java `11` or above installed in your Computer.
+Please kindly refer [here](https://blog.hubspot.com/website/check-java-verison) for further instructions on how to do so.

 2. Download the latest `HR_Pro_Max++.jar` from [here](https://github.com/AY2223S1-CS2103T-T09-3/tp/releases).